-The department assesses its success in achieving this mission and its learning outcomes in terms of five broad goals, which are applicable to both its BA and MA degrees:
+The department assesses its success in achieving this mission and its learning outcomes in terms of four broad goals, which are applicable to both its BA and MA degrees:

 - Creation of Community: Through their communication, students must demonstrate the ability to create community and collaborative working relationships beyond the university.

 - Communication Within and Across Systems: Students must demonstrate the ability to understand, evaluate, communicate effectively within, and mediate among diverse cultural, social, public, and professional systems and enable change to occur within and among these systems in ways that are civil and respectful of all perspectives.